Azerbaijan’s Financial Monitoring Service expands list relating to terrorism support

 By Azad Hasanli - Trend:

-Financial Monitoring Service under the Central Bank of Azerbaijan (CBA) has added a citizen of Germany, native of Turkey, Emrah Erdogan to the list of legal and physical persons, who are subject to international sanctions for their support of terrorism, said the report of Financial Monitoring Service posted on its website Dec.4.
+Financial Monitoring Service under the Central Bank of Azerbaijan (CBA) has added British citizen Aseel Muthana for the connection with a terrorist organization "Islamic State" (ISIS) to the list of legal and physical persons, who are subject to international sanctions for their support of terrorism, said the report of Financial Monitoring Service posted on its website.

 This change was made in accordance with the updated international list of the Sanctions Committee of the UN Security Council against "Al Qaeda" and the resolutions No.1267, 1989 and 2161.